DerekHarter/DerekHarter.github.io/_pages/about.md

 Science Department at TAMUC](http://www.tamuc.edu/cs) offers undergraduate degree programs in Computer Science and Computer Information Systems, as well as teaching certificates for primary school teachers of Computer science.
+For our Masters graduate program, we offer degrees in traditional Computer Science, and a degree in Computational Sciences, which focuses on interdisciplinary scientific comput, modeling and data analytics.

 My primary research interests are in deep learning, machine learning in general and in understanding human and animal cognition using